digitaltrails/vdu_controls/README.md

 Description
 -----------

-``vdu_controls`` is a virtual control panel for externally connected VDU's.
-The application detects DVI, DP, HDMI, or USB connected VDU's.
+``vdu_controls`` is a virtual control panel for externally connected VDUs.
+The application detects DVI, DP, HDMI, or USB connected VDUs.
 It provides controls for settings such as brightness and contrast.

-The application interacts with VDU's via the VESA *Display Data Channel* (*DDC*) *Virtual Control Panel*  (*VCP*) commands set.
+The application interacts with VDUs via the VESA *Display Data Channel* (*DDC*) *Virtual Control Panel*  (*VCP*) commands set.
 DDC VCP interactions are mediated by the ``ddcutil`` command line utility.  ``Ddcutil`` provides a robust interface that is tolerant of the vagaries of the many OEM DDC implementations.